gaspades/Dzedaj-II/README.md

 # Dzedaj II
-Dzedaj II is C# Console App
+Jedi II is a C# Console Application that acts as an OS simulator.
+This OS is inspired by the Apple II Computer.